jenkinsci/sahagin-jenkins-plugin/README.md

 sahagin-plugin
 ======================

-Sahagin Jenkins plugin.This plugin allows to automatically generate sahagin HTML report and attach it to build.
+Sahagin Jenkins plugin.
+This plugin generates Sahagin HTML report from Sahagin test output data and attaches it to Jenkins build.